 The last step in the process is to make sure that your active profile is selected and your ads are getting auto-tagged.

-Click Continue to finalize the linking between your AdWords and Analytics accounts.
+Click Continue to finalize the linking between your Ads and Analytics accounts.

 An account build following the guidelines we have laid out with the proper conversion tracking will make account management that much more enjoyable.

 Check out the rest of the six-part series: